mauriciojost/olympus-photosync/README.md

 ### Install/unzip the application

+First download application package from [here](https://bitbucket.org/mauriciojost/olympus-photosync/downloads).
+If you use a Linux distribution I strongly suggest to download the `.deb` package for Debian/Ubuntu or the `.rpm` one for Red Hat or similar distributions.

 #### Using a `zip` package

 Installing the application is not mandatory.
 You can simply download the latest version (packaged as `photosync-XX.zip`) and unzip it somewhere (for example in `/home/user/` or `C:\`).
 Then the executables will be under the unzipped directory, on the `bin/` subdirectory.